 Is it the only option left?
-Sometimes, although not at all times, it’s better to make a loan from your siblings or friends.
+Sometimes, although not at all times, it’s better to get a loan from your siblings or friends.
 That is if you have a good credit history with them.
 You might also want to consider those salary or multipurpose loans offered by government agencies such as SSS or PAG-IBIG.

 The point here is that if you could find other loan alternatives that come with less pressure and lower or no interest at all (plus almost the same convenience) than those offered online, better consider them first.
-Making online personal loans should be your last resort if ever.
+Getting online personal loans should be your last resort if ever.

 What’s the best online loan provider out there?
 Yes, you badly need that money.
-And yes, making an online loan is your last resort.
+And yes, getting an online loan is your last resort.
 Now start comparing various personal loan apps and other providers.

 Upon doing such comparisons, dive as well into customer feedback and reviews.
 Do your research.
 Check their Facebook pages and skim through comments.
 Of course, you don’t want to end up getting harassed by their loan collectors or paying unreasonable interest and penalties.